Minnesota drug crime defense

-First time charges: For people with no prior criminal record, avoiding a conviction can avoid a substantial loss in annual income due to employment background checks.
-A criminal conviction record can also lead to becoming a victim of housing discrimination, and more.
+First time charges: People with no prior criminal record, usually seek to avoid a conviction.
+And this can avoid a substantial loss in annual income due to employment background checks.
+A criminal conviction record can also lead to housing discrimination, and more.

-Prior convictions: For people facing long incarceration terms, the goal may be to reduce or avoid a lengthy jail or prison sentence.
+Prior convictions: But for people facing a long prison sentence; the goal may be to reduce or avoid a long jail or prison sentence.

 We also need to consider Mandatory Minimum sentencing statutes, and the Minnesota Sentencing Guidelines (prison commitments).

-Need for a drug defense attorney: With all that at stake, a person facing a charge needs the best drug defense attorney he or she can find.
+Need for a drug defense attorney: With all this at stake, you need the best drug defense attorney you can find.